kiwipower/nutkin/README.md

 })
 ```

-## Expectations
+## Matchers
-The following are the built-in expectations:
+The following are the built-in matchers:

 * equal - == equality for strings and numbers, and deep equals for arrays and tables
 ```